charmoniumQ/wf-reg-test/docs/icse_nier.md

 This phenomenon is called "software collapse" [@hinsen_dealing_2019], because software with an unstable foundation is analogous to a building with unstable foundation.
 ^[DSK: and all scientific software has an unstable foundation, unless it's monolithic.]
 Software collapse is not a significant problem in some domains; it is acceptable if Google returns slightly different results one day to the next.
-But in the scientific domain, software collapse could manifest as irreproducible[^1] results which hinder not only the long-term credibility of science but also its day-to-day operations.
+But in the scientific domain, software collapse could manifest as irreproducible[^1] results, which not only undermine long-term credibility of science but also hinder its day-to-day operations.

 [^1]: In this article, we use Claerbout's terminology [@claerbout_electronic_1992].
 "Reproducibility" means that one can use the same code in a different computational environment to get the same result [DSK: this defition is a bit loose].
 If the execution does not terminate successfully, one can consider the error as "the result"; if code crashes in one environment and succeeds in another, that would count as an irreproducibility.
 Reproducibility is called "replicability" by some authors; see Plesser [@plesser_reproducibility_2018] for a discussion of terminology.